ChrisDuffley/stationPlaylist/readme.md

 * The user interface for confirmation dialog shown when deleting broadcast profiles now resembles NVDA's configuration profile deletion interface.
 * NVDA will recognize track column changes introduced in Creator and Track Tool 6.11.
 * In columns explorer for Creator, "Date Restriction" column was renamed to "Restrictions".
-* Changes to SPL Controller layer command behavior, including automation (A), microphone (M), and line-in (L).
-These commands have become toggles, and Shift+A/L/M are removed.
 * NVDA will no longer play wrong carts when playing them via SPL Controller layer.

 ## Version 25.05